grip-on-software/data-gathering/README.md

     - Azure DevOps: Tested with TFS versions 2015, 2017 and 2018.
   - Subversion: Tested with server version 1.6 and later and client version 1.7 and later.
-- Quality report: Works with 2.21 or later on Python 3.
+- Quality report: Works with version 2.21 or later.
+- Quality Time: Works with rolling (version 0) releases.
 - SonarQube: Works with version 7 and later.
 - BigBoat: Works with BigBoat version 5.0 and later.